vsoch/cogat/api-python/README.md

 - click save button to output modified data structure

-A demo of the annotation interface that pops up is [available here](http://www.vbmis.com/bmi/project/cogatlas/annotate.html)
+A demo of the annotation interface that pops up is [available here](http://www.vbmis.com/bmi/project/cogatlas/annotate.html) A demo of the crispy form (django) integration is [available here](http://vbmis.com/bmi/share/cogatlas/cogatlas.html)